 A couple weeks ago we talked about the importance of printing your images in our Wireless memories? post, so that later on in life when you wonder what happened in 2007 you have more than just a memory card to look at.
 Here is another excellent reason to print out your images; vanishing media and file formats.
 Right now jpegs, tiffs, CD’s, DVD’s, and the various media cards are the standard in saving your files.
 Can you be sure that it will be the same 20 years from now?
 Or even 5 years from now?
 Remember floppy disks and zip drives?
-Where as the a printed image will look just as good 20 (or even 100) years from now.
+Whereas the printed image will look just as good 20 (or even 100) years from now.
 This article talks about the problem as it relates to libraries and their constant struggle to keep up, but the photography industry is also learning the same painful lesson.

 Warning of data ticking time bomb: BBC Technology News